PS1242/PS1242/README.md

 - 👋 Hi, I’m Prashant Soni
 - 👀 I'm a Software Engineer with Primary focus on Front end.
-- 📫 How to reach me - prashantsoni1242@gmail.com
+- 📫 I can be reached at - prashantsoni1242@gmail.com

 <!---
 PS1242/PS1242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.